lewalt000/http-scale-out/README.md

 Changes to the application can be made in ```app/main.py```.

+## Auto-Scale Settings
+Some notes on the auto-scale setup.
+First of all, it's important to note that TWO pieces of the infrastructure need to be configured for auto-scale:
+  1. The number of http server docker containers being run on the ECS cluster.
+AWS refers to this as "Service Auto Scaling" (https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-auto-scaling.html)
+  2. The number of nodes in the ECS cluster.
+If too many containers are deployed in the cluster from use case 1), there won't be enough free capacity to deploy more.
+This is done with the same type of Auto-Scale groups used for EC2 instances, using a launch template that configures new EC2 instances to join the ECS cluster automatically. (https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html)

+In both cases, "Target Tracking Approach" is used to define the auto-scaling policy.
+With Target Tracking, a target CPU utilization is defined and AWS adds or remove instances or containers to try and maintain this target.
+Target Tracking automatically creates and manages the required CloudWatch alarms to engage the auto-scaling which makes it easy to setup with minimal configuration.
+The documentation about this approach is at:
+  * For "Service Auto Scaling": https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-autoscaling-targettracking.html
+  * For "EC2 Auto Scaling": https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-scaling-target-tracking.html

+For this test setup for following thresholds are used:
+  * service auto scale target: 80%
+  * ECS cluster node auto scale target: 30%

 ## Future Work
 Here are areas where the project could be further refined: